Get Address, Cell Count, Offset, Entire Column, and Entire Row of the Range with JavaScript via C++

 document.getElementById('runExample').addEventListener('click', async () => {

-// This example creates ranges on a new empty workbook and prints info to the page.
+// This example creates ranges on a new empty workbook and prints information to the page.

 const resultEl = document.getElementById('result');